lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

 In the original `TransactionModel` , each data value was stored as a string.
-Unless a value is supposed to be a string, you have to be convert a string to its primitive type to do a calculation.
+Unless a value can be processed as a string, you will have to be convert it to its primitive type in order to do a calculation.

-In the new `TransactionModel`, the data is stored as its primitive type.
-The Data is not converted in the transformer, before it is used in calculations.
-The `TransactionModel` class now has the responsibility to perform any necessary conversions which are required to convert the external representation to the new internal representation.
-Previously, this was the responsibility of the transformation function.
+In the new `TransactionModel`, the data is stored in its primitive form.
+By primitive, I mean in a form that I can be naturally processed, like a date, a decimal, or a URL.
+Unlike in the  previous transformation function, the data is not converted in the transformer.
+The `TransactionModel` class has been given the responsibility to perform any necessary conversions that are required to change the external representation to the new internal representation.

 You can see that the `TransactionModel.init` converts: